gregcy/eacprice/README.md

 The Cyprus Electricity Calculator is a web application that allows users to calculate the cost of electricity in Cyprus.
 The application is built using the Laravel PHP framework.

-There are two ways to get information about the cost of electricity.
-The first is to use the calculator available on the web interface.
-The second is to use the API.
+There are two ways to get information about electricity costs.
+1. Use the calculator available on the web interface.
+2. Access the information via the API.

-There is a basic administration interface that allows the management of the EAC tariffs and prices used by the application.
+There is a filament based administration interface that allows the management of the tariffs and prices used by the application to perform the calculations.

-You can see a live version of the application at [https://eac.greg.cy](https://eac.greg.cy).
+You can see a live version of the application at [https://electricity-calculator.cy/](https://electricity-calculator.cy/)

 ## Installation/Setup